-The polling was conducted as part of CAA’s Antisemitism Barometer study which will be released in full in October.
+The polling was conducted as part of CAA’s Antisemitism Barometer study which will be released in full next year.

 Respondents were asked: “Do you feel that any political parties are too tolerant of antisemitism among their MPs, members and supporters?”
 The results were as follows: